Date: 8 -11 November 2021

 - Coupling: porous media (REV-scale) – free flow

-Lecture III: Numerical solution strategies
+Numerical solution strategies

 - Free flow (staggered-grid FV-Method)

-- Porous media flow (box or FV-methods, cell-centred or MPFA)
+- Porous media flow (box or FV-methods (cell-centred or MPFA)

 - What is the best coupling concept?

-- Discussion of different solution strategies -> what are the pro and cons
+Discussion of different solution strategies -> what are the pro and cons

 The short course is given by Prof. Rainer Helmig of the Department of Hydromechanics and Modelling of Hydrosystems, Institute for Modelling Hydraulic and Environmental Systems, University of Stuttgart.
 His research covers groundwater hydrology, multi-phase flow in porous media, numerical modeling, and the analysis of coupled processes between the unsaturated zone and the atmosphere.
 Special focus is on coupling hydrosystem compartments and complex flow and transport processes, as well as integrating data and models.
 Emphasis in on fundamental questions about physical and mathematical modeling of multi-phase processes, developing algorithms accounting for fluid phase changes and structural media heterogeneities, thereby forming a basis for various model concepts (e.g. predimensioning decontamination strategies and analyses of energy storage (gas, heat), including their effects on groundwater).
 Recent research focuses on understanding and modeling mass-and heat-flux processes across the land/atmosphere interface as controlled by dynamic interactions between the atmospheric boundary layer and the land surface.